The Pros and Cons of Screen Time for Young Children

-Technology can be a valuable teaching tool, but it's essential to monitor your children's screen time—the amount of time they spend looking at a computer, tablet, game system, phone, or TV—when teaching lessons that require devices.
+The pros of screen time include reinforcing lessons and improving equity, while the cons involve shorter attention spans, delayed motor skills, and sleep disruption.
+Technology can be a valuable teaching tool, but it is essential to monitor your children's screen time—the amount of time they spend looking at a computer, tablet, game system, phone, or TV—when teaching lessons that require devices.

 Screen time refers to the amount of time spent using devices with screens, such as smartphones, tablets, computers, and televisions.
 It encompasses a wide array of activities, including watching videos, playing video games, browsing the internet, and using educational apps.